google/trillian/README.md

 suitable for production use.
 Everything here is subject to change without notice &ndash; including APIs, database schemas, and code layout.

-To build and run the Trillian code you need:
+To build and test Trillian you need:

  - Go 1.9 or later.

+To run integration tests (and production deployment) you need:

  - [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) to provide
    the data storage layer; see the [MySQL Setup](#mysql-setup) section.

-Then use the standard Go tools to install other dependencies.
+Use the standard Go tools to install other dependencies.

 ```bash
 go get github.com/google/trillian